hessu/ham-cert-web-demo/README.md

 currently set up to not require a client certificate, but optionally use one if the client has one that is trusted by us.

+It's probably a good idea to start by setting up a regular SSL web service without client certificate authentication.
+The Internet is full of examples, Apache on Linux has good example configs, and you can get a free server certificate that is accepted by all current browsers from [StartSSL](http://www.startssl.com/).
+Once that's working, proceed with the authentication.

 Three settings are needed in Apache to enable cert auth:

  * <code>SSLCACertificateFile authtest-trusted-ca.pem</code> specifies